Welcome to the Design in Health Advisory Council

 As learners bravely chart a new future of health in this bold new program, they stand side-by-side with mentors and leaders in health, design, business and innovation.

-The Design in Health Advisory Council is comprised of leaders who support and engage with students and faculty from the Design in Health focused Master of Arts in Design program that launched in Summer 2020.
+The Design in Health Advisory Council is comprised of leaders who support and engage with students and faculty from the Health focused Master of Arts in Design program that launched in Summer 2020.